asad-sangla/sqlopsstudio/docs/carbon/guidelinesForFlyout.md

-# UX Guidelines for Flyout Dialog
+# Guidelines for Flyout Dialog

 All flyout dialogs in Carbon should consist of 3 parts: header, body, and footer.
 The body part should have a vertical scroll bar if the content overflows.
 The common flyout code is in src\sql\parts\common\flyoutDialog folder.
 The common styling for flyout and controllers is in src\sql\parts\common\flyoutDialog\media\flyoutDialog.css.
 Please use the class names that are in flyoutDialog.css.